Microorganisms

 Flystrike (Myiasis)

-Preventive action includes ensuring the rabbit and their areas are clean, this may be due to an incapability of cleaning themselves (Obesity, Arthritis), or to sickness (Diarrhoea, Urinary issues).
+A rabbit may be dirty due to an incapability of cleaning themselves (Obesity, Arthritis), or to sickness (Diarrhoea, Urinary issues).

 To learn more about flystrike in rabbits, you can visit: